Dr Peter Brett, BA (UCL), MSc (SOAS), PhD (SOAS)

 Examples of research funding:

-Peter's current research into judicial appointments, with Sara Dezalay (University of Cardiff), is funded by British Academy/Leverhulme Small Grant for 2017-8.
+Peter's recent research into the politics of judicial appointments, with Sara Dezalay (University of Cardiff), was funded by a British Academy/Leverhulme Small Grant for 2017-9.

 ‘Cause lawyers sans frontières: juristes sud-africains et judiciarisation du politique en Afrique australe.’
 Politique Africaine 138:2 (2015): 93-113.